 Except for the CPT items, you can also filter the CCT ones.
 The procedure is pretty similar to what was described before.

-Then head to the JetSmartFilters > Add New directory.
+Head to the JetSmartFilters > Add New directory.
 Fill in the main title, Filter Label, and Active Filter Label fields.

 Move to the Filter Settings.
 Here you can pick the Filter Type.
 For instance, we choose the “Select” option and define “Manual Input” as a Data Source.